Wealthify doesn't support your browser

 Reading time: 5 mins

-More recent figures indicate that investing ethically is is continuing to be a priority for investors, with a Finder survey2 discovering that 57% of UK investors hold an ethical investment, and 77% of those who intend to invest but haven't already started intend to do so ethically.
-This equates to just over 23 million adults in the UK.
+And more recent figures from 2023 indicate that investing ethically is continuing to be a priority for investors.
+According to Finder.com, 57% of UK investors hold an ethical investment, and 77% of those who intend to invest but haven't already plan to do so ethically.
+This percentage equates to just over 23 million adults in the UK.

 Know your principles